LunchAndVR/EDHaptics/README.md

 Elite Dangerous haptics & force feedback for XInput, Gamepad, bHaptics, buttkicker and future supported products.

+This is a mini mod to play Elite Dangerous with vibrations on your controllers, devices, sim rigs, and haptic suits.

 What this version has that makes it improved:
 - Boost Button Feedback
 - Hardpoint Firing Feedback